diegomontanari/42-Born2beRoot/README.md

 - **Input/Output Devices** → Keyboards, mice, monitors, printers, etc.

 ### Role of the Hypervisor
-The hypervisor abstracts and distributes hardware resources among different virtual machines (VMs), enabling them to function independently.
+⭐ The hypervisor abstracts and **distributes hardware resources among different virtual machines** (VMs), enabling them to function independently.
 There are two main types:

-- **Bare-Metal Hypervisors** → Run directly on hardware without a host OS, making them more efficient and secure since they access physical resources directly.
+- **Bare-Metal Hypervisors** → Run directly on hardware without a host OS, making them *more efficient and secure since they access physical resources directly*.
 Examples: Microsoft Hyper-V, KVM.
-- **Hosted Hypervisors** → Installed as software on an existing OS, easier to configure but slightly less efficient due to additional abstraction.
+- **Hosted Hypervisors** → Installed as software on an existing OS, *easier to configure but slightly less efficient due to additional abstraction*.
 Examples: VMware Workstation, Oracle VirtualBox.

 A hypervisor is responsible for:
 - Allocating physical resources across multiple virtual machines